Bilateral

 While I won’t go quite as far as say that Bilateral is offensively bad, we’re are still dealing with some pretty soulless prog here that is lacking that distinct spark to make it awesome.
 If the band had gone down the atmospheric prog rock route for the whole album then we may have been talking a success story instead, but the fact that there is still enough metal here to warrant the prog metal tag despite the amount of light stuff means that the music sounds as if the metal was added for the sake of it.
 You can hear it, but it’s just there, adding nothing to the overall quality of the music.
 Rarely do the guitars knock out a riff of note, which is what really holds this back on the metal front.
 It took until the fourth track, Thorn, before Leprous delivered something on this front.
 Waste of Air also has a heavier sound than what the album had led me to believe was the norm up until that point, but with a 5:33 duration it’s only so far into the track I can get without noting how repetitive the guitars really are much of the time.
 It’s still one of the album’s stronger moments overall, but it just reinforces that feeling that the metal is there just for the sake of it.

 The vocals don’t help either.
 Although there are some growls most of the vocals are clean and melodic, which is fitting enough for the atmospheric stuff in itself but it’s a bland performance that puts me in mind of all those so called rock acts that get chart success than anything remotely suited to metal.
 Even Ihsahn showing up in a single track can’t really save the vocal front.
-It dawns on me that maybe I just get a new perspective a review Bilateral from a different angle, but ultimately I write for metal sites, who expect a metal perspective, and upon its conclusion Bilateral just didn’t work for me on a metal level.
+It dawns on me that maybe I just need to get a new perspective and review Bilateral from a different angle, but ultimately I write for metal sites, for readers who expect a metal perspective, and upon its conclusion Bilateral just didn’t work for me on a metal level.
 I’d really like it to be otherwise, since these guys really do show that they have the chops to be exceptional, but that’s all Bilateral really has going for it.

 I guess that if this style of prog/avant-garde is your thing then Bilateral would sound a lot better to your ears then it did to mine.
 I’d say the track Acquired Taste is quite aptly named and that a fan’s only rating would be most appropriate overall, but the fact that it’s a metal album and it’s the metal that let this one down means that fan’s only rating is decidedly lower end.